 Postdoctoral Fellowship in Modern China / China Studies

 Please send a letter of application, curriculum vitae, and three letters of recommendation to Peter Gries, Chair, Inst. for U.S.-China Issues, University of Oklahoma, 338 Cate Center Dr., Rm 334, Norman OK 73019.
-Application review will commence February 15.
+Application review will commence March 3.
 Inquiries can be sent to email@example.com.
-The University of Oklahoma is committed to diversity.
-An ADA Equal Opportunity/Affirmative Action Employer.
+The University of Oklahoma is an equal opportunity institution, www.ou.edu/eoo.